David Titterington: Career

 Titterington has been professor of organ at London's Royal Academy of Music since 1991, where he has been Head of organ studies since 1996.
 In 2017 he was conferred as professor with a personal chair from the University of London.
 He has also been Honorary Visiting Professor of Organ at Liszt Ferenc Academy of Music in Budapest since 1997.
 Between 1993 and 2010, he gave annual masterclasses at the Dartington International Summer School.

 Since 2007 he has been artistic and executive director of the St Albans International Organ Festival.

-Since 1989 he has been associated with London's Dutch Church where he has been director of music since 1992.
+Since 1989 he has been associated with London's Dutch Church where he has been director of music for many years.

 In 1992, for the Foreign & Commonwealth Office, he was artistic director of the European Organ Festival and Competition.

 He has been organ consultant to Pembroke College, Oxford from 1993 to 1995; Chapel Royal at Tower of London from 1997 to 2000; St Catharine's College, Cambridge from 2000 to 2001; Sidney Sussex College, Cambridge from 2007 to 2016; Canterbury Cathedral from 2007 to 2010.
 He has held the post of Organ Consultant at King's College London from 2016, and at St Botolph-without-Bishopsgate from 2019.
 He was organ curator at St John's Smith Square from 2012 to 2022.

 Other teaching positions include honorary professor at Liszt Ferenc State University (1999), Distinguished Visiting Professor at Tokyo University of the Arts (2018), Visiting Professor at Korea National University of Arts (2016, 2022) and Visiting Professor at Yonsei University, Seoul (2018).

 He is a co-founder (with Dinah Molloy-Thompson) and trustee of the Eric Thompson Charitable Trust for Organists and a Liveryman of the Musicians' Company.
 He is a member of the Senior Common Room at Pembroke College, Oxford, where his portrait was displayed in the Dining Hall throughout the year 2023.

 Awards including honorary fellow of Bolton Institute of Higher Education (1992), Honorary Fellow of the Royal College of Organists (1999), Honorary Fellow of King's College London (2018), honorary member of the Royal Academy of Music (2008), Hon.
 DMus of Liszt Ferenc Academy of Music, Budapest (2000), Honorary Doctor of the University of Huddersfield (2010), Honorary Doctor of Arts, University of Bolton (2018), elected Fellow Commoner Sidney Sussex College, Cambridge 2018.